Russian Mennonites: World War II to the 21st century

 In 1937 and 1938 the NKVD carried out ethnically motivated purges of German descendants and German language speakers, including Mennonites.
 As Stalin fomented cooperation with the Russian Orthodox Church in World War II, Mennonites and Protestants were seen as more dangerous.
 During the Holodomor in Ukraine, there was active persecution of German-speaking people as a potential threat to the state, and a ban on organized religion.
 The hostilities of World War I had increased tensions with ethnic Ukrainians, and Mennonites with family members living abroad were targeted during the Great Purge.

-Having suffered persecution by the Stalinist regime, many Mennonites came to identify with Adolf Hitler, who opposed Stalin and saw the Jews as being mainly responsible for the Communist crimes.
-This view has gained support over recent years as the Jews occupied a disproportionately large percentage of the upper echelons of the Soviet political hierarchy in comparison to the percentage of the Soviet population they comprised at the time.
+The Mennonites suffered persecution by the Stalinist regime, which advocated state atheism.
 As pacifists within an increasingly military regime under Stalin and then (after invasion of Ukraine and parts of Russia by Hitler) the Nazis, and as "Volga Germans" whose abuse Hitler had used as a pretext to invade, Mennonites were subject to special pressure to join military units.
 Mennonites played a central role in managing the labor force at Stutthof concentration camp, and some, recruited into SS units, served as guards at concentration camps or carried out shootings of prisoners.
 Other Mennonites were conscripted by force into German units as support and shock troops and some participated in anti-partisan operations.
 Most history of this period is anecdotal and based on family memoirs and letters from the Gulags.

-Peter Letkemann of University of Winnipeg characterizes the casualties and abuses of this period as "victims of terror and repression in the Soviet Union during the 40-year period from 1917-1956."
+Peter Letkemann of University of Winnipeg characterizes the casualties and abuses of this period as "victims of terror and repression in the Soviet Union during the 40-year period from 1917–1956."
 This would overlap somewhat with the "Siberian Germans" deported to that region who have lost touch entirely with the Mennonite mainstream worldwide.

 Between 1987 and 1993 about 100,000 persons of Mennonite origin emigrated from the USSR to Germany.
-Today in Ukraine there are three Mennonite communities in Zaporizhzhia Oblast and Kherson Oblast and a Mennonite community in Ternopol Oblast.
+Today in Ukraine there are three Mennonite communities in Zaporizhzhia Oblast and Kherson Oblast and a Mennonite community in Ternopil Oblast.